 One way to eat your way through Paris is to book a food tour.
 With these, you’ll be able to enjoy classic Parisian food and wine with a dedicated tour guide.
 This is a perfect way to not only indulge in some delicious cuisine but also to learn about it as well.

-This company's wine tour includes five wine tastings (known as dégustations in French).
+This company's wine tour includes five wine tastings, known as dégustations in French.
 Tickets for the tours are on the spendy side but can be worth it if you want to delve into French food outside of a restaurant setting.

 You can also check out Viator’s top-rated Ultimate Paris Food Tour for a three-hour food fest in the Le Marais neighborhood.
 You’ll get 12 tastings from eight dining establishments, and with groups limited to ten people, you’ll be able to truly immerse yourself in the intimate experience.
 This tour is operated by Devour Paris Food Tours.

-Finding restaurants in Paris
+Tips to Finding Restaurants in Paris